gatsbyjs/gatsby/docs/docs/how-to/cloud/create-site-from-repository.md

 ### 5. Configure environment variables

 Now, you will be asked to [set up environment variables](../../reference/cloud/managing-environment-variables) for your site.
-The "Blog" starter does not use any environment variables so we will skip this step as well.
+The "Default" starter does not use any environment variables so you will skip this step as well.
 Click **Build Site** to continue.

 ![No Environment Variables](../../images/no-environment-variables.png)